How to find pet friendly rentals

 It’s estimated that a quarter of households in the UK have a dog.
 And with a rapidly growing rental property market, there’s never been a greater need for pet-friendly landlords.
 Various studies suggest that only 25% of the UK population up to the age of 40 will own a property in the next 10 years.

-A ‘no pet’ clause is often used by landlords who are concerned about damage being caused to their property.
-However, its use has seen many pet owners being forced to give up their pets so that they can find somewhere to live.
+The ‘no pet’ clause which was previously used as default by many landlords saw many pet owners being forced to give up their pets so that they can find somewhere to live.

-If you live in rented accomodation and would like to get a dog, you should get your landlord’s written permission first.
+If you live in rented accommodation and would like to get a dog, you will need to get your landlord’s written permission first.
 Under the Consumer Rights Act 2015, a landlord can only refuse to let a tenant have a pet based on reasonable evidence.
 This could be the size of the pet compared to the size of the property and the risk of damage that a pet could cause to a property.

 This means that you will need to prove that you are a responsible tenant and will take reasonable steps to protect the property if you get a dog.
 If they agree, your landlord may add some wording to your tenancy agreement.
 This could include a requirement for you to pay for the property to be professionally cleaned when you move out and to keep the garden clear of dog poo.